Frau Mahshid Mayar: Kontakt

 Faculty of Foreign Languages, University of Tehran, Iran

-2017 Citizens and Rulers of the World: American Children and World Geography Knowledge at the Turn of the Twentieth Century (in preparation).
+2017 Citizens and Rulers of the World: American Children and World Geography Knowledge at the Turn of the Twentieth Century (under review).

 Chapter in Refereed Edited Volume

-2018 “Survival of the Micro: Individuals in ‘Global Disaster’ Digital Games.”
+2018 “Survival in the Anthropocene: Toward a Definition of 'Humanitarian Crisis Games'”.
 In Weltmaschine Computerspiel: Mythen und Techniken der Globalisierung im digitalen Spiel.
 Eds.
 Eugen Pfister and Tobias Winnerling.
 Verein zur Studien interkultureller Geschichte: Mandelbaum Verlag, 2018 (forthcoming).

 2016 “From Tools to Toys: American Dissected Maps and Geographic Knowledge at the Turn of the Twentieth Century.”
 In Knowledge Landscapes North America.
 Eds.
 Sabine Sielke, Christian Klöckner, and Simone Knewitz.
 Heidelberg: Winter, 2016.